30 Tricky QA Interview Questions and Answers in 2023

 17. Explain the Rule of a “Test Driven Development?”

-- No production code may be written until it is required to pass a failing unit test.
+- The QA’s may write no production code until it is required to pass a failing unit test.

 - Compilation failures count as failures, and you are only permitted to write as much of a unit test as is necessary to fail.

-- Only the production code required to pass the one failed unit test may be written.
+- The QA’s may write only the production code required to pass the one failed unit test.

 18. What is a Cause-Effect Graph?